bossley9/nvim/README.md

 classic example of "baked-in features that not everyone wants".
 A code editor should be minimal, with the option for extensibility as needed.

-Not to mention the fact that [telemetry is extremely creepy](https://stackoverflow.com/questions/40451596/visual-studio-code-still-accessing-internet-after-update-and-telemetry-was-disab).
+Not to mention the fact that [its telemetry is extremely creepy](https://stackoverflow.com/questions/40451596/visual-studio-code-still-accessing-internet-after-update-and-telemetry-was-disab).

 I wanted an editing solution with high performance and small memory footprint that included all features I regularly would have used in a code editor.
 This configuration solves all of